TI tether rig for solving secular spinrate change problem of electric sail: Summary and conclusions

 In the simulations of this paper we did not study deployment, but an obvious question is if the spinrate increase capability of the algorithm would be enough to deploy the sail in reasonable time.
 Based on our preliminary analysis, the answer seems to be yes, provided that deployment to a few hundred metre tether length is first achieved by some other means.

-Another future work that could be performed with our simulation is systematic analysis of average and maximum tether tension.
-Although not reported here, we have already monitored tether tension in our simulations, and the version of the control algorithm presented in this paper (Table \ref{tab:controlparams}) was arrived at partly by trial and error minimisation of the maximum tether tension when thrust was kept fixed.
+Another future work that could be performed with our simulation is systematic analysis of the average and maximum tether tension that occurs during the run.
+Although not reported here, we have already monitored tether tension in our simulations, and the version of the control algorithm presented in this paper (Table \ref{tab:controlparams}) was arrived at partly by trial and error minimisation of the occurring maximum tether tension when thrust was kept fixed.
+The peak tension is a measure of tether oscillations that the control algorithm tries to keep at bay, hence low peak tension is a figure of merit of the control algorithm.
+Typically the peak tension can become some tens of percent higher than the average tension.

 We think that the TI tether rig is a significant step forward in E-sail design particularly because it enables full control of the angular momentum vector while not requiring any functionality from the remote units during flight.
 As a result, the secular spinrate problem originally identified by \citet{paper14} gets solved in a simple way.